treveradams/openerp-freeswitch-connector/patches-for-external/README.md

 Additionally, any time you restart OpenERP, you MUST restart the web_socketio server.
 Restarting the proxy (apache or nginx) is a good idea.

+web_socketio MUST be started AFTER OpenERP is completely up.